The DOI pushed to remove climate change and conservation from internal consideration by rescinding four science-based policies.

 The order revokes a Departmental Manual chapter on climate change, a Departmental Manual chapter on landscape-scale mitigation policy, a Bureau of Land Management (BLM) manual section on mitigation, and a 2016 BLM handbook on mitigation.
 The order additionally directs the head of BLM to reassess the BLM Draft Regional Mitigation Strategy for the National Petroleum Reserve in Alaska as well as directs BLM to reissue a separate Bush-era guidance on offsite mitigation.

-According to Bernhardt’s order, these policies were “inconsistent with the goals” of a previous DOI order on American energy independence issued earlier that year by Secretary of the Interior Ryan Zinke.
+According to Bernhardt’s order, these policies were “inconsistent with the goals” of a previous DOI order on energy independence issued earlier that year by Secretary of the Interior Ryan Zinke.
 That order—Secretarial Order 3349—implemented President Donald Trump’s executive order on “Promoting Energy Independence and Economic Growth” by rescinding a 2013 Secretary’s Order on mitigation and by ordering review of mitigation and climate change policies.

-Bernhardt’s Christmastime order, however, does not mention how these policies would have interfered with American energy development.
+Bernhardt’s Christmastime order, however, does not mention how these policies would have interfered with US energy development.
 Rather, the rollback of these policies appears to serve more broadly to demonstrate the Trump administration’s dedication to removing from government policies any mentions of climate change or environmental effects.

 BLM’s handbook, for example, repeatedly indicated climate change is a “foreseeable changing circumstance,” while the Departmental Manual chapter on climate change directed that DOI “will use the best available science to increase understanding of climate change impacts, inform decisionmaking, and coordinate an appropriate response to impacts on land, water, wildlife, cultural and tribal resources, and other assets.”